 Chapter 13 Bankruptcy Basics

-With many Americans struggling with financial problems, bankruptcy still remains a possibility to shed troublesome debt and keep personal property.
+With many Americans struggling with financial problems, bankruptcy is a possibility to shed troublesome debt and keep personal property.
 According to most bankruptcy experts, Chapter 13 bankruptcy is the best way to achieve this goal.
 A bankruptcy petition halts all collections efforts, including foreclosure proceedings, repossession actions and garnishments.
 This is through the automatic stay imposed by statute.
 While the stay is in effect, creditors may not initiate lawsuits or make phone calls in an attempt to collect a debt.Repayment Plans

 Chapter 13 also allows debtors to retain significant property such as equity in a home, a car or other vehicle, as well as other investments.
 Debtors enter into repayment plans based on their disposable income.
 All debts are combined and restructured into one affordable monthly-payment made to the Trustee, who uses this money to repay creditors.